 These are the only connected resorts in Chamonix – usually referred to as Brévent Flégère – they are also the most scenic in the valley with views of Mont Blanc on a fine day.
 Brévent starts from a cable car at the top of a steep hill in Chamonix town.
 La Flégère has its base in the village of Les Praz.
 Although both have a black ski run taking you all the way back down to the valley they’re tricky and only good when conditions are really great – so mostly you download via the cable car.
 The two are connected by the Liason cable car that crosses the valley between them, though it can often be closed in high winds.
 Both have some groomed runs, powder bowls and wonderful off-piste areas where small hikes will be rewarded with great runs.
 There is a small beginner area at La Flégère and at the base of Brévent but in general the ski areas are best for advanced skiers.

 Rising above the village of Argentière is Grands-Montets another favorite of the advanced skiers.
 It’s also the most favored ski area in Chamonix for boarders.
 The slopes face north and northwest so it’s often the best place in the valley for powder, especially since it’s combined with steep, wide, mostly off-piste runs.
-Access up to the ski area will be even better this season thanks to a new ‘switchable’ gondola that replaces the old Plan Jordan chair.
+Access up to the ski area is easier now thanks to a new ‘switchable’ gondola that replaces the old Plan Jordan chair.
 The pistes are spread over three slopes – the Argentière glacier, Lognan and the Pendant.
 There’s a snowpark and boardercross and you can ski back to the village via a red run.
 Best for strong intermediates and advanced skiers.

 Aiguille Du Midi